{rfName}

 This work has been carried out with international collaboration, specifically with researchers from: Canada.

-There is a significant leadership presence as some of the institution’s authors appear as the first or last signer, detailed as follows: Last Author (Quesada, Antonio).
+There is a significant leadership presence as some of the institution’s authors appear as the first or last signer, detailed as follows: Last Author (QUESADA DEL CORRAL, ANTONIO).